"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 There is a 30-day refund policy window.
 You can request a full refund for a new purchase, renewal, or upgrade account.

-So, you have a full 30 days to try out Gravity Forms if it’s the perfect WordPress form builder for your business.
+So, you have 30 days to try out Gravity Forms if it’s the perfect WordPress form builder for your business.

 You have nothing to lose but all to gain.

-However, when requesting a refund for upgrade accounts outside of the 30days window, only the upgrade fee will be returned.
+However, only the upgrade fee will be returned when requesting a refund for upgrade accounts outside of the 30-day window.

 Refund requests are processed within seven business days.

-If your need for a WordPress contact form is basic, I suggest you opt for WPForms.
-For a simple contact us form, the WPForms Lite plugin is enough.
+If you need a basic WordPress contact form, the WPForms Lite plugin is sufficient.

 But if your business requirements include advanced features like payment gateways, user selection, surveys, polls, etc. Both Gravity Forms and WPForms are exceptionally good options to try.